BrendanWagoner/restaurant_finder/README.md

 ## Project Status

-Working on this project weekly, now can enter any location and recieve a response.
+Working on this project weekly, adding a UI layer with Flask to make it much easier to look at.